Due to Covid restrictions our classes are going to be online for Semester 2.

 – Beti Mencal

-Our third teacher, Adie Baako, grew up on the Atlantic coast of Ghana and therefore has a rich wealth of knowledge of the local area.
+Adie Baako, also teaches classes with the society.
+He grew up on the Atlantic coast of Ghana and therefore has a rich wealth of knowledge of the local area.
 The village Adie grew up in had no electricty and so entertainment frequently consisted of dancing, drumming and singing.
 Music in Ghana, and West Africa at large, holds a crucial role in the community used to bring people together in celebration, to relay stories of farmers and fishermen and to honour ancestors.

 Adie is currently the lead dancer of Akrowna, a drum and dance ensemble originating in Ghana.
 After moving to Scotland in 2015, Adie, alongside his childhood friend, Thomas Annang, (the lead drummer of Akrowna) eastablished a UK base (Akrowna UK) bringing 'Ghana to Scotland through performances and workshops'.
 Together the pair work for Live Music Now in Scotland, England and Northern Ireland and the pair have performed at numerous festivals across the country including WOMAD, in Wiltshire.
 Independently, Adie has delivered workshops and performances in collaboration with ABC Creative Music for Scottish school children and currently also teaches at Dance Base in Edinburgh.
 In the past, Adie was also part of the Edinburgh-based group Sankofa.